khuynh2002/microservice/README.md

 REQUESTING DATA:
 1) GET http://127.0.0.1:5000/quotes.json
+2) GET http://127.0.0.1:5000/random.json for random quote/author
-2) The response will be a json of quotes/authors
+3) The response will be a json of quotes/authors

 RETRIEVING DATA: Example in Javascript